 Providing a connected system of greenspace throughout the urban area may promote active transportation (Nieuwenhuijsen and Khreis 2016), thereby reducing GHG emissions.
 Soft solutions for improving green infrastructure connectivity for cycling is an urban NBS mitigation measure, although there is low evidence for emissions reductions.
-In the city of Lisbon, Portugal, improvements in cycling infrastructure and bike-sharing system resulted in 3.5-times more cyclists within two years (Félix et al. 2020).
-In Copenhagen, the cost of cycling (Euro 0.08/km) is declining and is about six times lower than car driving (Euro 0.50/km) (Vedel et al. 2017).
+In the city of Lisbon, Portugal, improvements in cycling infrastructure and bike-sharing system resulted in 3.5 times more cyclists within two years (Félix et al. 2020).
+In Copenhagen, the cost of cycling (0.08 EUR km-1) is declining and is about six times lower than car driving (Euro 0.50/km) (Vedel et al. 2017).
 In addition, participants were willing to cycle 1.84 km longer if the route has a designated cycle track and 0.8 km more if there are also green surroundings.
-Changes in urban landscapes, including through the integration of green infrastructure in sustainable urban and transport planning, can support the transition from private motorized transportation to public and physically active transportation in carbon-neutral, more liveable and healthier cities (Nieuwenhuijsen and Khreis 2016; Nieuwenhuijsen 2020).
+Changes in urban landscapes, including through the integration of green infrastructure in sustainable urban and transport planning, can support the transition from private motorised transportation to public and physically active transportation in carbon-neutral, more liveable and healthier cities (Nieuwenhuijsen and Khreis 2016; Nieuwenhuijsen 2020).
 Car infrastructure can be also transferred into public open and green space, such as in the Superblock model in Barcelona's neighbourhoods (Rueda 2019).
-Health impact assessment models estimated that 681 premature deaths may be prevented annually with this implementation (Mueller et al. 2020) and the creation of greenways in Maanshan, China has stimulated interests in walking or cycling (Zhang et al. 2020).
+Health impact assessment models estimated that 681 premature deaths may be prevented annually with this implementation (Mueller et al. 2020) and the creation of greenways in Maanshan, China has stimulated interest in walking or cycling (Zhang et al. 2020).

-8.4.5 Socio-behavioural aspects
+8.4.5 Socio-behavioural Aspects

-Urban systems shape the behaviour and social structures of their residents through urban form, energy systems, and infrastructure-all of which provide a range of options for consumers to make choices about residential location, mobility, energy sources, and the consumption of materials, food, and other resources.
+Urban systems shape the behaviour and social structures of their residents through urban form, energy systems, and infrastructure all of which provide a range of options for consumers to make choices about residential location, mobility, energy sources, and the consumption of materials, food, and other resources.
 The relative availability of options across these sectors has implications on urban emissions through individual behaviour.
 In turn, urban GHG emissions, as well as emissions from the supply chains of cities, are driven by the behaviour and consumption patterns of residents, with households accounting for over 60% of carbon emissions globally (Ivanova et al. 2016).
-The exclusion of consumption-based emissions and emissions that occur outside of city boundaries as a result of urban activities will lead to significant undercounting to the effect of undercounting 41% of territorial emissions and 4% of global emissions annually, respectively (Wiedmann et al. 2021).
+The exclusion of consumption-based emissions and emissions that occur outside of city boundaries as a result of urban activities, however, will lead to significant undercounting.
+For example, a study of 79 major cities found that about 41% of consumption-based carbon footprints (1.8 GtCO2-eq of 4.4 GtCO2-eq) occurred outside of city boundaries.

-Changes in behaviour across all areas (e.g., transport, buildings, food, etc.) could reduce an individual's emissions by 5.6-16.2% relative to the accumulated GHG emissions from 2011 to 2050 in a baseline scenario modelled with the Global Change Assessment Model (van de Ven et al. 2018).
-In other models, behaviour change in transport and residential energy use could reduce emissions by 2 GtCO2-eq in 2030 compared to 2019 (IEA 2020b) (see Chapter 5).
+Changes in behaviour across all areas (e.g., transport, buildings, food) could reduce an individual's emissions by 5.6-16.2% relative to the accumulated GHG emissions from 2011 to 2050 in a baseline scenario modelled with the Global Change Assessment Model (van de Ven et al. 2018).
+In other models, behaviour change in transport and residential energy use could reduce emissions by 2 GtCO_2 -eq in 2030 compared to 2019 (IEA 2020b) (Chapter 5).
 Voluntary behaviour change can support emissions reduction, but behaviours that are not convenient to change are unlikely to shift without changes to policy (Sköld et al. 2018).
 Cities can increase the capability of citizens to make sustainable choices by making these choices less onerous, through avenues such as changing urban form to increase locational and mobility options and providing feedback mechanisms to support socio-behavioural change.